jongtaek-kim/repoDockerfile/README.md

 # repoDockerfile
 Modification of Sarek github repository Docker containers for use in the [UFRC HPC/HiPerGator](https://www.rc.ufl.edu/about/).

-These docker contatiners are available [here](https://hub.docker.com/u/jongtaek/).
+These docker containers are available [here](https://hub.docker.com/u/jongtaek/).